Finland healthcare System

 Public Healthcare in Finland

-Finland’s public healthcare system is a 3-tier system that categorizes all kinds of ailments according to their criticality.
+The state-funded sector of Finland healthcare system is a 3-tier one that categorizes all kinds of ailments according to their criticality.
 Most of the ailments fall under the primary health level, while only a few, more critical cases need to be treated under secondary and tertiary levels.
-Furthermore, individual municipalities all across Finland are directly responsible for managing public healthcare services in Finland through local healthcare centers.
-Every principal municipality has a dedicated health center.
+Following the 2023 amendment, health and wellness services counties (and Helsinki) are responsible for organizing public health and social services; they operate local health centers that provide primary care.

 Private Healthcare in Finland